EricKit/nest-user-auth/README.md

 The databse stores a unique lowercase value for both username and email.
 This is to lookup the user's username or email without case being a factor.
 Lowercase username and email are also unique, so user@Email.com and user@email.com can't both resgister.
 The normal cased version is used for everything but lookup.
 Only the database is aware lowercase values exists.
 GraphQL is not.

+The database handles creating the lowercase value with hooks for `save` and `findOneAndUpdate`.

 ## Usage

 Ensure a MongoDB server is running locally.

 To use email, register with any dedicated SMTP server.
 Gmail doesn't let you change your from address and has other limitations.
 Mailgun is recommended.
 With mailgun use their SMTP service, not the API.

-Add a `dev.env` file at the base of the project that contains:
+Add a `dev.env` to the root of your project.

 ```env
 MONGO_URI=mongodb://localhost:27017/user-auth